-Integrative Systemic Coaching looks at the family as an emotional system.
+Integrative Systemic Coaching looks at the family as a system.
 Most systems strive to keep a balance, and if some parts of the system become dysfunctional, other parts will try to take over their functions to compensate.
 It is similar with families, in which children, being the most sensitive and receptive members, unconsciously try to bring the balance back if it’s lost.
 They might take too much responsibility, or resort to problematic behaviour, so to redirect family activity and attention.
 Some children express feelings and behaviour which are either forbidden or suppressed within the family.

 If a child, even after growing up, compulsorily and overly expresses certain emotions or needs (e.g. sexuality or anger), it is possible that this is just an unconscious expression of an emotion or urge that one or both parents have been denying or have avoided expressing.
 This is the consequence of “systematic“ behaviour – keeping balance in the family as a system.
 For such a person, and for the family, those compulsive urges can be not only unpleasant but also completely incomprehensible, so the person can develop a lot of shame and guilt because of those feelings.